 In 2013 the program was augmented with an optional 8-week treatment program.
 This permitted more focused intensive inpatient treatment modalities.
 This longer treatment period without the distractions of military duties or full-time employment provided an optimal environment for recovery.
 The PREP program received its first Commission on the Accreditation of Rehabilitation Facilities (CARF) certification in 2013.
 Having this distinction from an international accrediting body further ensures that quality and performance improvement measures are identified while meeting the unique needs of the service members and Veterans for best achievable outcomes.6

 In late 2019, SOCOM engaged with senior VA PSC leadership to consider expansion of the PREP concept to VA facilities in other geographic regions.
-SOCOM’s recommendation to expand the PREP program was a result of its successful patient outcomes (Table 2.0) and positive patient satisfaction ratings (Table 3.0) On completion of PREP, patients reported decreased mTBI symptoms and improved functions (Table 2.0).
+SOCOM’s recommendation to expand the PREP program was a result of its successful patient outcomes (Table 2.0) and positive patient satisfaction ratings (Table 3.0).
+The data presented in the tables is derived from surveys completed by patients at three separate time intervals including admission, discharge, and three months post-discharge.
+The survey packet contained multiple screening and assessment tools.
+Patients received a three-part tool developed by the Tampa VA for assessment of program satisfaction, knowledge and understanding of treatment, and a neurobehavioral symptom inventory measured by Likert scale.
+In addition, the survey packet included the PHQ-9, PCL-5, Satisfaction with Life Scale, HIT-6, Epworth Sleepiness Scale, GAD-7, Vestibular Specific Dizziness Questionnaire, Activities-Specific Balance Confidence Scale (ABC scale), Audit C, and the Mayo-Portland Adaptability Inventory-4 Participation Index (M2PI) for goal attainment and sustainment assessment.
+The data was compiled from participants’ responses in the three- and eight-week programs.
+On completion of PREP, patients reported decreased mTBI symptoms and improved functions (Table 2.0).
 The PREP experience also achieved high patient satisfaction scores (Table 3.0).
 As a result of these successes, demand for PREP services supported an increase in bed capacity.
 Bed count was increased from 6 to 9 beds in 2017 and to 12 beds in 2019.

 Table 2.0.
 PREP Patient discharge survey results FY2019